Ludonovan/SignalVisualizer/README.md

 - make

 ### To run:
-- run "make",
+- run "make"
-- run "./visualizer" and input parameters,
+- run "./visualizer" and input parameters
+- "ls outputs" to see the newly created file
 - then run "python3 plotter.py" and input the name of the csv file you want to plot
 	- Only input the filename, not the whole path ("sine.csv" instead of "outputs/sine.csv")